Golden pothos plant with heart-shaped trained vines and healthy variegated leaves showing proper pothos plant care

 What Are Pothos Plants?

-The plant has heart-shaped leaves, often variegated with white, yellow, or light green.
-Pothos thrives in many rooms but is toxic to pets, so keep them out of reach.
+This plant has heart-shaped leaves, often marked with white, yellow, or light green patterns.
+Pothos grows well in homes, offices, bedrooms, and even low-light areas.
+However, it is toxic to pets, so make sure to keep it away from cats and dogs.

 Common Names: Pothos, Golden Pothos, Devil’s Ivy